hai300420/PRU212_SnowBroader_Lab2/README.md

 **2. Obstacles:**

-Fences: Cause slowdowns or crashes if hit.
+Fences: Cause slowdowns or crashes if hit and -10 point.

 **3. Collectibles & Power-ups:**